agouliel/agouliel/README.md

 ### Hi there 👋

-I am a Senior Software Engineer living in Greece Current company: Ionia
+I am a Senior Software Engineer living in Greece.
+My current company is Ionia
-Previous: Intralot, Athens Stock Exchange, Info-Quest, Intrasoft International
+Previously I have been employed by: Intralot, Athens Stock Exchange, Info-Quest, Intrasoft International

 Education:
 National Technical University of Athens - Electrical and Computer Engineering Carnegie Mellon University USA - MSc in Information Networking

 <!--